MomsFriendlyDevCo/eventer/README.md

 * `emit()` returns a promise which resolves with the combined `Promise.all()` result of all subscribers.
 It also rejects with the first subscriber throw.
 * `emit()` resolves all registered events in series, waiting for each unless one throws
-* `emit()` acts as a transform pipeline, where each callback can mutate the result before passing it on
+* `emit.reduce()` acts as a transform pipeline, where each callback can mutate the result before passing it on
 * `eventer.extend(anObject)` is nicer than the rather strange prototype inheritance system that EventEmitter recommends
 * Easily chainable
 * Can proxy events from one event emitter to another